NQBH/NQBH.github.io/_pages/about.md

 My Vietnamese full name is **Nguyễn Quản Bá Hồng**.
 My publication name as a scientist/mathematician is **Nguyen Quan Ba Hong**, or **Hong Quan Ba Nguyen**.
 I do not & will not use **Hong Nguyen** since there are too many Vietnamese girls with that name &, as a human being, a PDE-researcher also, I prefer the uniqueness in literally anything which I am interested about.
 I also have another name called by my family: **Nguyễn Quản Trung Nhân**, i.e., *"người trung thực"*, nhưng cũng có thể chỉ là *"kẻ trung bình"*.

 I no longer believe in the adjective *"professional"*.
-Now whatever I work on is considered as a pure hobby.
+Now whatever I work on is considered as a pure love & hobby.
 Doing something as a hobby in a professional way is much better than doing some professional job as a hobby.

 I used to believe that Mathematics is my life & only Mathematics can be considered like that, but now, after having increased my awareness & perception, I realize that this idea & the old me are bullshit.
 I have negated many parts of myself to be able to move forward. *Why only work on something?
 To limit your mind or what?* Embrace yourself.
-Let this thirst/craving for knowledge invade us.
+Let this thirst/craving for the blood of knowledge invade us.
 Now I work on, as pure hobbies, a much wider horizon of different fields in science.

 **E-mail.** <nguyenquanbahong@gmail.com> (also the `Email` button in the sidebar).

 **Curriculum Vitae (CV).** [NQBH's CV](https://github.com/NQBH/miscellaneous/blob/master/CV/NQBH_CV.pdf) (also [CV](/cv/) page in the navigation topbar but not including latest updates & details as in the PDF).

 **NQBH's library.** [NQBH/reference](https://github.com/NQBH/reference) & my [BibTeX file](https://github.com/NQBH/reference/blob/master/bib.bib).
 Almost all of the references I am reading are uploaded & stored in this GitHub repository.
 There are some very large files (>> 50 MB) which I cannot upload due to GitHub's maximal filesize.
-I will list it in [NQBH/reference/oversized file](https://github.com/NQBH/reference/blob/master/oversized_file) & consider to store it later in [Git Large File Storage](https://git-lfs.github.com/) if needed & reasonable.
+I will list them in [NQBH/reference/oversized file](https://github.com/NQBH/reference/blob/master/oversized_file) & consider to store it later in [Git Large File Storage](https://git-lfs.github.com/) if needed & reasonable.

 **NQBH's YouTube channel.** [YouTube/NQBH](https://www.youtube.com/channel/UCpKFOGpBNuVW3Rz8s_ps2kg) & some notes on its content can be viewed here [NQBH/hobby/YouTube](https://github.com/NQBH/hobby/tree/master/YouTube).